cmdrkeene/dsql/readme.md

 ## NICE TO HAVE

+* `ORDER BY` - defaults to ScanIndexForward: false
 * `Expected` conditions - perhaps use "WHERE NOT EXISTS (SELECT * FROM users WHERE id = 1)"
 * `BatchWriteItem` is smarter than 25 item cap (batch in driver)
 * `Scan` operations (maybe a cursor?)